 Poll questions for job candidates:

 Poll questions for search-committee members:

 We’ll compile responses and post them, with some thoughts, in a week or so.
+(UPDATE: here it is).
 If you have comments that don’t easily fit into poll responses, please leave a Reply below!

 © Stephen Heard and Jacquelyn Gill June 21, 2017